Kurt Aland: Life

 Aland was born in Berlin-Steglitz.
 He started studying theology in 1933 at the Friedrich-Wilhelms-Universität in Berlin (he also studied philology, archaeology, and history).
 On 23 March that year, he was examined before the Bruderrat (council of brothers) in the Bekennende Kirche (Confessing Church).
 During his studies, he worked for the journal of the Confessing Church, Junge Kirche (Young Church).
 In an ideological brochure, Wer fälscht?
 (Who is lying?), written against Mathilde Ludendorff, he confirmed the position of the Confessing Church and identified with them.
 In 1939, he studied for his bachelor's degree under the guidance of Hans Lietzmann.
 In 1940, he was released from military service; and, in 1941, after Lietzmann's death, he took over the responsibilities of editing the Theologische Literaturzeitung (the only German theological magazine at that time).
 He graduated that same year, and in 1944 was ordained as minister of the parish of Berlin-Steglitz.

 After World War II, Aland became a lecturer on the theological faculty of the Humboldt University of Berlin.
 In 1947, he was appointed professor ordinarius in Halle (Saale).

 Aland disapproved of the Marxist government of East Germany, and was persecuted as a result.
 In 1953, he was accused of smuggling watches to West Berlin and was kept under arrest for three months.
 Aland frequently spoke out against various forms of state oppression directed at churches and also demanded freedom of speech in East Germany.
-In July 1958, he lost his job at the University.
+In July 1958, he lost his job at the university.
 However, in September of that year, he successfully escaped to West Berlin.
 His 8000-volume library was incorporated into the University Library.

-In 1958, he became a professor at the University of Münster, Germany.
-Aland declined the offer for a professorship at the University of Chicago in 1960.
+In 1958, Aland became a professor at the University of Münster, Germany.
+In 1960 he declined the offer for a professorship at the University of Chicago.
 In Münster he founded the Institute for New Testament Textual Research ("Institut für neutestamentliche Textforschung") in 1959, which he directed until 1983.
 Furthermore, he founded the world's first "Bible Museum" in 1979, which was unique in the world for many years.
 His institute achieved worldwide recognition by publishing the Nestle–Aland – Novum Testamentum Graece and The Greek New Testament for the United Bible Societies.

 Aland was married twice.
 His first marriage was to Ingeborg Aland (they had three children together).
 In 1972, he married Barbara Aland.
 He died in Münster, Germany, in 1994.